30 Beautiful Christmas Color Themes and The Moods They Set

 Feeling: Dramatic and designer

-All one color Christmas decor is simple yet has a lot of impact, and makes for a polished “designer” look.
+All-one-color Christmas decor is simple yet striking and gives a polished “designer” aesthetic.

 Sage Green and Metallics.